Duugu/SkuMapper/README.txt

 ------------------------------------------------
 Release notes

+r4.2
+	- Added a "Unique only" button to the options, to show creatures and objects with a single spawn point only Linked creatures and objects are always shwon, no matter if it has one or multiple spawns.

+r4.1
+	- Initial Cata release

 r3.4
 	- Added a bunch of missing creature, quest, item, and object data for phase 3 & 4 from Questie.